dawaltconley/youtube-sbv/README.md

 ## How to use

+Create a new bookmark with the contents of bookmarklet.js as the URL.

-Copy the contents of index.js into the console on the page of the YouTube video you want to set timings for.
+Click the bookmark on the page of the YouTube video you want to set timings for.

 Upload a sbv file to the prompt and click submit.
 When you submit, the video will play from the beginning, and you can set the timings for captions based on the video's playhead.